 Far better to help the wind pocket out first, then continue feeding.
 Take your baby off to burp when they start to slow down, NOT when they are still feeding hungrily since the frustration of being taken off can cause them to gulp and swallow more air.

-By a former successful Naturopath, who is now a Mum.
+Get your free report written by a Naturopath, Herbalist, Aromatherapist & Truth-Seeker, who is now a stay-home Mum.

 Read about what NO ONE ever told us about health and wellness.

-Learn all the nasty secrets and essential health tips for you and your family, NOW!
+Learn the truths you NEED to know, plus essential health tips for you and your family, NOW!

 3. Consider your feeding technique.
 I noticed a difference when Zyah’s latch improved after a phrenectomy for a lip-tie.
 He wasn’t taking in so much air as his mouth was sealing better.